Double Object Pronouns in Spanish

 Indirect object Pronoun, Indirect Object

-Now, we replace el dinero with the pronoun lo because dinero is masculine and singular.
+Now, we replace the Direct Object el dinero with the pronoun lo because dinero is masculine and singular.
 And we already have the Indirect Object Pronoun te.

 Both object pronouns must come before the active/conjugated verb.
 But which comes first?

-So, our sentence above can be converted into this three-word sentence using both an indirect and a direct object pronoun:
+An easy way to remember this is to think of I.D.
+(Indirect Object, Direct Object).
+So, our entire sentence above can be converted into this three-word sentence using both an Indirect and a Direct object pronoun:

 Let's look at another example: